 In an initial attachment, bacteria invade the host and form a biofilm, which is a survival strategy for bacteria.
 Biofilm protects the bacteria inside as it is impenetrable to traditional methods and immune cells.

 When bacteria inside biofilm reaches sufficient population, in combination with ‘sensing’ immune suppression of the cow from external stressors, bacteria break out of the biofilm and challenges re-occur.

 AHV products work to disrupt the quorum sensing process between bacteria.
 Through its research, AHV has been able to block bacterial communication and influence their behaviour, such as breaking down the biofilm structure.
 This way the cow’s own immune system is supported to ‘clean up’ the biofilm and bacteria.

 A full portfolio

-AHV offers Udder Health, Energy and Metabolism, Transition, Uterine Health and Calves solutions, which are administered orally as boluses in the rumen or paste in the mouth.
+AHV offers Udder Health, Energy and Metabolism, Transition, Uterine Health & Fertility and Calves solutions, which are administered orally as boluses in the rumen or paste in the mouth.
 The plant extracts enter the bloodstream and reach the site of the biofilm.